synthmata/ccynthmata/README.md

  *This is still very much in beta right now - although I don't expect to make breaking changes at this point, I'm not making promises*

 ## Quickstart:
-Include the library, initialise it during onload:
+Include the library, initialise it during `onload`:

 ```html
 <!DOCTYPE html>